5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Disable_Gatekeeper.md

 So, config profiles it is…

-## Disabling Gatekeeper with the Sentinel app (recommended)
+## Disabling Gatekeeper with Sentinel (recommended)

-This will install a signed config profile to disable Gatekepper.
+The Sentinal app will install a _signed_ config profile to disable Gatekepper.

 - Download the latest version of [**Sentinel**](https://github.com/alienator88/Sentinel/releases)
 - Unzip and run the app